2016 WAC women's soccer tournament

-The 2016 Western Athletic Conference women's soccer tournament is the postseason women's soccer tournament for the Western Athletic Conference to be held from November 3 to November 6, 2016.
-The five match tournament will be held at Durwood Soccer Stadium in Kansas City.
-The six team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The defending champions are the Utah Valley Wolverines, who defeated the Seattle Redhawks 2–0 in the 2015 tournament.
+The 2016 Western Athletic Conference women's soccer tournament is the postseason women's soccer tournament for the Western Athletic Conference held from November 3 to November 6, 2016.
+The five match tournament was held at Durwood Soccer Stadium in Kansas City.
+The six team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The defending champions were the Utah Valley Wolverines, who defeated the Seattle Redhawks 2–0 in the 2015 tournament.